thearijain/4InARow/README.md

 Made a simple Connect4 game!

 ## Our third app!
-Your favorite app developers decided to sit down over a weekend and create this simple game.
+Your favorite app developers (me & @kshriv) decided to sit down over a weekend and create this simple game.
 What we really wanted to focus on was creating a simple yet beautiful user interface, while also finding the most efficient ways to check for four-in-a-row.